olivo/BluPhish/README.md

 Bluetooth device and service discovery tool that can be used for security assessment and penetration testing.

-The application is written in Java, and relies on the Bluecove 2.1.1 API (http://bluecove.org/).
+BluPhish is written in Java, and relies on the Bluecove 2.1.1 API (http://bluecove.org/).

 # Compilation